What is The Normal Range for Blood Sugar

 The glucose present in carbohydrates provides energy; when you eat, your body naturally produces insulin to counterbalance the amount of glucose in y our blood.
-It is important to maintain a normal blood sugar if you want to stay healthy.
+It is important to maintain normal glucose levels in the blood if you want to stay healthy.
 Over time, blood sugar that is too high can begin to damage your nerves, eyes, kidneys and blood vessels.

-Monitoring your blood sugar, eating the right foods at the right times and if needed, taking insulin can help you maintain normal sugar levels – but what is the normal range for blood sugar?
+Monitoring your blood glucose levels, eating the right foods at the right times and if needed, taking insulin can help you maintain normal sugar levels – but what is the normal range for blood sugar?

 Start with a Blood Test